diesire/atom-oracle-format/README.md

-# atom-oracle-utils
+# atom-oracle-format

-Quick and dirty SQL formatter using Oracle Developer Tools CLI
+Quick and dirty SQL formatter using Oracle SQL Developer

 ## Usage

 ### Format editor content `alt-ctrl-l`/`alt-cmd-l`

 **Format SQL** in package menu or context menu.
-Only runs in files using SQL grammar.
+Only runs in files using SQL grammar

 :warning: File will be saved before being formatted